jangroth/aws-certification-notes/solutions-architect-professional.md

 * Can validate integrity of log files using digest files
 * Can deliver trails from multiple accounts into the same bucket
   * Change bucket policy to allow that

+### Notification options
+.|.
+-|-
+SNS|Can notify SQS/Lambda from there
+S3|Can use bucket events from there
+Stream into CloudWatch Logs|Can utilize metric filtering and raise alarms CloudWatch Events|Fastest way, works for every API call

+## KMS
+### Overview
+AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
+AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to protect your keys.
+AWS KMS is integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.

+* Fully managed
+* Centralized key management
+* Manage Encryption for AWS services
+* Encrypt data in your application
+* Built-in auditing
+* Low cost
+* Secure
+* Compliance
+* On AWS: <a href="https://aws.amazon.com/kms/" target="_blank">Service</a> - <a href="https://aws.amazon.com/kms/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/kms/latest/developerguide/overview.html" target="_blank">User Guide</a>

+### Concepts
+• The value in KMS is that the CMK used to encrypt data can never be retrieved by the user, and the CMK can be rotated for extra security
+• KMS can only help in encrypting up to 4KB of data per call
+• If data > 4 KB, use Envelope Encryption
+• To give access to KMS to someone:
+  • Make sure the Key Policy allows the user
+  • Make sure the IAM Policy allows the API calls
+• Track API calls made to KMS in CloudTrail